CharithaAdikari/Library-Management-App/README.md

-# Public Libty
+# Public Library

 ## Description

-Public Libty is a comprehensive library management application designed and developed using Android Studio, Java, and SQLite database.
+Public Library is a comprehensive library management application designed and developed using Android Studio, Java, and SQLite database.
 It serves as a robust platform for managing library resources efficiently, providing a seamless experience for both librarians and library patrons.

 ## Key Features